 Engineered stones are now some of the most popular benchtop types in New Zealand.
 Usually a quartz and resin compound, they are formed under huge pressure, which makes them a very strong, hard, attractive and durable work surface.
 There is a great choice of colours and patterns from various manufactures.

-Engineered stone will scratch and stain.
+Engineered stone will scratch and stain if its not cared for.
 It is vulnerable to acidic liquids such as vinegar, wine and fruit juices.
 Clean up spillage as soon as possible.
-Engineered stone can be protected to some extent with silicone polish.
+Engineered stone can be protected with household silicone polish.

 Stainless Steel Benchtops

-A great kiwi favourite for many years, the stainless steel bench top will be the stuff of childhood memories for many.
+A great kiwi favourite for many years and still doing sterling service in thousands of NZ homes.
+The stainless steel bench top will be the stuff of childhood memories for many.
 Tough, resilient and reliable the stainless steel benchtop tends to see out the rest of the kitchen.
 They scratch of course but you would have to be pretty determined to ruin it.
 The scratches soon merge into an attractive patina anyway and once the pristine new look has gone they settle down into a comfortable workaday appearance that inspires confidence.
 You will not cut through the surface or chip it with a sharp knife for instance.